Maria Engracia Freyer

 Maria Engracia Freyer was an American First Lady of Guam and an art collector.

 Early life

 On April 2, 1888, Freyer was born as Maria Engracia Critcher in San Francisco, California.
 Freyer's father was John Critcher.
-Freyer's mother was Henriquetta Brent (nee Callagha) Critcher.
+Freyer's mother was Henriquetta Brent (née Callagha) Critcher.

 Career

 In 1910, when Frank Freyer was appointed the Naval Governor of Guam, Freyer became the First Lady of Guam on November 5, 1910, until January 21, 1911.

 In 1920s, Freyer became involved in human and animal rights in Peru.
 Freyer became an art collector.
 Freyer owned "Madonna and Child with Bird", by artist Ignacio Chacón of Cuzco, Peru.

 In 1927, Freyer presented a talk on Peruvian women at the Woman's Universal Alliance Conference in Washington, D.C.

 In October 1939, Colonial Peruvian art pieces of Freyer's art collection were exhibited at the Pan American Union.